Family Law > Consent Orders

 What time does the child/ children spend with other people who are important to the children, such as their grandparents?

-How does contact take place with important people in the child/ children’s life, such as for example, by phone, facetime, Skype, email or letters?
+How does contact take place with important people in the child/ children’s life, such as for example, by phone, FaceTime, Skype, email or letters?

 If your child/ children are not covered by the Child Support (Assessment) Act what are the provisions for child maintenance?